sosy-lab/cpu-energy-meter/README.md

-Dependencies of CPU Energy Meter are [libcap](https://sites.google.com/site/fullycapable/), which is available on most Linux distributions in package `libcap` (e.g., Fedora) or `libcap2` (e.g, Debian and Ubuntu: `sudo apt install libcap2`), and a Linux kernel with the MSR and CPUID modules (available by default)
+Dependencies of CPU Energy Meter are [libcap](https://sites.google.com/site/fullycapable/), which is available on most Linux distributions in package `libcap` (e.g., Fedora) or `libcap2` (e.g, Debian and Ubuntu: `sudo apt install libcap2`), and a Linux kernel with the MSR module (available by default)

 Alternatively, for running CPU Energy Meter from source (quick and dirty):

     sudo apt install libcap-dev
     sudo modprobe msr
-    sudo modprobe cpuid
     make
     sudo ./cpu-energy-meter